MosesOchieng/Hackathon-Group-21/README.md

  (4)Door lock system
  the systen file is in the door.py ,the group also was working on intergrating a fully functinal system on flask with janja2 but have not done that , the code to the file is after the flask import below .(Panda door lock system)

-(5)Career test is in folder career and is file main.py
+(5)Career test is in folder career and is file main.py ,which also contains a json file for an ice breaker once the program finishes with the interview questions and advice.

 (6) Calorie test is on the calorie folder and is main.py